-The government investigated a limited number of reported human rights abuses, including abuses by its own forces, paramilitaries, and insurgent and terrorist groups.
+The government investigated a limited number of reported human rights abuses, including abuses by its own forces, paramilitary forces, and insurgent and terrorist groups.
 Concerns about police impunity continued following the increase in killings by police in 2016.
-Significant concerns also persisted about impunity for the security forces, civilian national and local government officials, and powerful business and commercial figures.
+Significant concerns also persisted about impunity for other security forces, civilian national and local government officials, and powerful business and commercial figures.
 Slow judicial processes remained an obstacle to bringing government officials allegedly involved in human rights abuses to justice.
 Officials frequently engaged in corrupt practices with impunity.
 Muslim separatists, communist insurgents, and terrorist groups continued to attack government security forces and civilians, causing displacement of civilians and resulting in the deaths of security force members and civilians.
 Terrorist organizations engaged in kidnappings for ransom, bombings of civilian targets, beheadings, and the use of child soldiers in combat or auxiliary roles.
 These actions were at times investigated and prosecuted, although there were credible allegations that charges were often leveled for political reasons.